demboperu/Framework-PageCache/manifestCache/README.md

 How to use Application Cache (manifest) for show content offline.

-Every file listed in the cache manifest file will be loaded at the beginning.
+Every file listed in the cache manifest file will be loaded at the beginning. revision number will dictate a new fresh load of all the assets listed in the manifest

 [REFERENCES]